stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 11. Implement the following aliases for useful predicates on characters.

-    Hint: Use case to convert characters to natural numbers, use `(<=)` and `InRange` to specify regions of characters, and use `(||)` to combine regions of characters.
+    Hint: Use `cast` to convert characters to natural numbers, use `(<=)` and `InRange` to specify regions of characters, and use `(||)` to combine regions of characters.